kjk/extremeoptimizations/txtsrc/00_index.md

 SumatraPDF, a project I started, is often praised for its small size and performance.
-It implements a lot of functionality at a fraction of size of competing software.
+It implements a lot of functionality at a fraction of size of similar software.

 This is not an accident.

-This book will show you the techniques I use to keep Sumatra small despite having lots of features.
+This book will show you the techniques I use to keep SumatraPDF small despite implementing lots of features.

-You'll learn extreme techniques for optimizing the size and memory usage of C, C++ and Objective-C programs.
+You'll learn extreme techniques for optimizing the binary size and memory usage of C, C++ and Objective-C programs.

-Sometimes the code will also become faster but speed is not the main focus.
-Improving performance is a extensively covered topic.
+Sometimes the code will also become faster but speed is not the main focus of this book.

-All examples from optimizing real-life code.
+All examples come from optimizing real, production code.

 ## Table of contents